Inadequate Housing and Crowded Living Conditions - #3 of 8 Key Issues

 Did you know that adequate housing was recognized in the 1948 Universal Declaration of Human Rights?
-Did you know almost one in six Indigenous people lived in a home in need of major repairs in 2021 [1], a rate almost three times higher than for the non-Indigenous population, and more than 17 percent of Indigenous people lived in crowded housing?
+Did you know almost one in six Indigenous people lived in a home in need of major repairs in 2021 [1], a rate almost three times higher than for the non-Indigenous population, and more than 17 percent of Indigenous peoples lived in crowded housing?

 Those stats are not for a developing country.
 Those stats are for Canada, which holds the 9th spot in the top 25 economies in the world in 2022.
 In 2014, James Anaya, then-Special Rapporteur on the Rights of Indigenous Peoples, noted that housing in First Nation communities had “reached a crisis level.”